 Submissions Fee: $28.00.
 Submissions are only accepted online through the online submission manager.
 Look for the link to our submission manager, as well as information about summer programs at The Frost Place, on the home page of The Frost Place website: www.frostplace.org.

-Please do not submit to this contest if you are close enough to the final judge, Afaa Michael Weaver, that his integrity, or the integrity of Bull City Press and The Frost Place, would be called into question should you be selected as the winner.
+Please do not submit to this competition if you are close enough to the final judge, Afaa Michael Weaver, that his integrity, or the integrity of Bull City Press and The Frost Place, would be called into question should you be selected as the winner.
 You may query us if you have questions regarding this matter.
 Please query by email to email@example.com.

 SUBMITTING YOUR MANUSCRIPT